Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Experiments

 \subsection{Task Description}

 \textbf{Question Answering}.
-In this task, a question that is formed around one or multiple KG entities and requires commonsense reasoning is provided.
+In this task, a question requiring commonsense reasoning formed around some KG entities is asked.
 The reasoner is required to find the answer, which is either \textit{"Yes"} or \textit{No}.

 4pt